Zxilly/go-size-analyzer/DEVELOPMENT.md

 Helper scripts are managed by `poetry`.
 Make sure you have it installed.

-All scripts are in the `scripts' directory.
+All scripts are in the `scripts` directory.

 #### Download the binary